How to Fight ALLERGY FACE®

-As if the nation’s 50 million yearly allergy sufferers didn't have enough to deal with already – between sinus pressure and runny noses leaving them uncomfortable and feeling sick – they also have to deal with looking sick, too (talk about adding insult to injury).
+As if the nation’s 50 million yearly allergy sufferers didn't have enough to deal with already – between sinus pressure and runny noses leaving them uncomfortable and feeling sick – they also have to figure out how to now look sick, too (talk about adding insult to injury).
 And there's a term for that allergy-sufferer look: ALLERGY FACE®.

 What is ALLERGY FACE®?

 ALLERGY FACE® is the term for those beauty challenges that are the result of allergy symptoms, like a red nose, general puffiness in the face and watery eyes.
-It’s not uncommon, and it certainly isn’t pleasant.
+These seasonal allergy symptoms are not uncommon, and they certainly aren’t pleasant.

 If you’re fighting ALLERGY FACE® beauty challenges, know that minimizing exposure to your allergy triggers is the best method for managing your seasonal allergies and reducing the severity of ALLERGY FACE®.
 But you don’t want to barricade yourself inside, either, so if you wake up one morning to discover these symptoms, use these tips:

 - Facial Puffiness: Place cucumbers or green tea bags that have been steeped and then chilled around your eyes to help soothe dryness and inflammation.
 Consider using a gentle eye cream afterward to further help with dryness.

 - Watery Eyes: Gently rinse your eyes and eyelashes with water to remove the pollen from them, and wear sunglasses outdoors to serve as a shield to help prevent pollen from getting in your eyes.